-Tardiness
+A. Tardiness

 If a child arrives late to school, he/she must stop by the Office for a pass to class.
+If a student leaves early they must be checked out of school at the office by an authorized adult.
+Arriving late or leaving early is recorded as tardy for attendance purposes.
 Please remember, tardiness results in loss of instruction time.
 More than 3 tardies per year are considered excessive.
 Excessive tardiness may result in the referral to the School Attendance Review Board.
+Your child will receive a warning for the first tardy within one week; two tardies in a week will result in your child receiving a recess detention.

-Withdraw from Attendance
+B. Withdraw from Attendance

 The school should be notified by the parent in advance of a student withdrawing from attendance.
-Parents need to indicate where the parents are moving and the address of the new school, if possible.
+Parents need to indicate where they are moving and the address of the new school, if possible.
 Your child's records and report card will be sent to the new school upon request from the new school's office.
 Please return all books and school materials prior to moving.

-Independent Study (BP 6158 and AR 6158)
+C. Independent Study (BP 6158 and AR 6158)

 Planning family vacations during the school year is discouraged.
-If a student is to be absent for more than five days for reasons other than illness or emergencies, arrangements should be made with the office for an Independent Study Contract five days prior to the scheduled leave.
-Parents/guardians of students who are interested in independent study, should contact the principal or designee prior to the scheduled leave to verify eligibility.
+If a student is to be absent for five or more days for reasons other than illness or emergencies, arrangements should be made with the office for an Independent Study Contract five days prior to the scheduled leave.
+Parents/guardians who are interested in independent study should contact the principal or designee prior to the scheduled leave to verify eligibility.
+Independent Study Contracts are void if the student does not return to school on the scheduled date.
+This will result in unexcused absences for the duration of the Independent Study Contract period.
 Upon return to school, student work should be turned in immediately to receive credit.
 It is the student's responsibility to check-in with teachers upon return to school for any additional work missed.